 Since its inception in 2010, the British Eventing seven-year-old champions have been crowned in the CCI3*-S championship at Osberton International Horse Trials, near Worksop, which has, unsurprisingly, thrown up some horses who have gone on to achieve great things in the eventing world.

-With the event running again this week (8-11 October) – at Thoresby this year, as a one-off – we take a look back at the 10 previous winners, what they went on to do and where they are now…
+With the event running again this week (29 September – 3 October), we take a look back at the 11 previous winners, what they went on to do and where they are now…

 2010 champion — Borough Pennyz

 This grey mare doesn’t really need any introduction.
 In 2010, which was a particularly wet year, she was only one of two combinations to finish on her dressage score with rider Vittoria Panizzon.
 Since then she has amassed 1093 British Eventing (BE) points, finished seventh at Badminton in 2013 and was eighth individually at the 2013 European Championships.

 DHI Zatopek B, who was ridden by John-Paul Sheffield, didn’t event again in the UK following his win at Osberton, when he joined the ranks of British Eventing seven-year-old champions.
 He was sold to the United States and can now be found competing under Vienna Allport, with whom he has jumped clear around CCI2*-S tracks.

 Rehy USA, who was ridden by Tom McEwen, went on to finish second in the under-25 CCI3*-L at Tattersalls in 2014 and was sold to the USA later that year.
 He is still in the US now, and since his arrival there, has enjoyed success at two-star level with a selection of riders, including Will Coleman and Meghan O’Donoghue.